 Where did health holidays come from?

 Awareness holidays started popping up around the 1980's to bring attention to newly-discovered maladies.
-Activists and organizations wanted to draw attention to their causes, so they started to create days to mobilize volunteers, raise awareness, fundraise, and advocate for a cure.
+Activists and organizations wanted to draw attention to their causes, so they created days to mobilize volunteers, raise awareness, fundraise, and advocate for a cure.

-Just look at World AIDS Day (Dec.
-1)—the first ever global health day.
+Just look at World AIDS Day on December 1 — the first ever global health day.
 HIV and AIDS started ravaging communities in 1981, killing more than 35 million.
 The disease wasn't even identified until 1984—but once it had a name, there was a desperate need to raise awareness before it spread further.
 So World AIDS Day was created in 1988 to show solidarity and champion the rights of those living with the disease.

-By the 1990s, other activists had started creating holidays to draw attention to their own causes—and today we commemorate dozens of health holidays.
+By the 1990s, other activists had started creating holidays to draw attention to their own causes — and today we commemorate over a hundred health holidays every year.